esnet/EScp/README.md

   state matches our output state.
 At a very basic level, we don't do compression if our compressed data is larger than our un-compressed data.

-  If we took our existing design and switched to streaming it, it is possible that we would lose state between the compressor and decompressor as the thrown away data isn't transferred.
+  If we took our existing design and switched to streaming it, we would need to handle lossing state between the compressor and decompressor.

 Checksums:

-  We should write out checksums to a file, and have a tool (i.e. EScp flag) that allows for verification of file checksums.
+  Write checksums to file?
+We don't right now because there is no tool to do anything with those checksums, but...
+Maybe we should support the option?
+  The checksums are not cryptographic in nature.

 Sparse Files:

   Currently, the receiver checks to see if a block of data contains all zeroes, and if it does it then skips the block (assuming engine support).

-  It would be better if the sender just didn't send the block if it contains all zeroes.
+In theory, it would be better if the sender just didn't send the block if it contains all zeroes, but you would still need some way to tell the reveiver not to wait on the data.
+Obviously, that is possible, but not sure it is worth the complexity for that particular use case.

   Also, while EScp allows sparse file support without compression, doing so probably doesn't make much sense.

-Session Init/Finish:

-  There are some timeouts that shouldn't exist.
-For instance, a file transfer always takes at least 0.2 seconds because that is the rate at which the status bar updates.

 Error Messages: